 Joseph McQuade is a SSHRC Postdoctoral Fellow in the Centre for South Asian Studies, a branch of the Munk School of Global Affairs at the University of Toronto.
 He is also a Senior Research Fellow and Co-Editor-in-Chief at the NATO Association of Canada and a Sessional Lecturer in the Department of History at Ryerson University.

 Joseph completed his Ph.D. at the University of Cambridge as a Gates Scholar, with a dissertation that examined the origins of terrorism in colonial South Asia in an international perspective.
-This research is currently being revised into a book manuscript, tentatively titled, "Anti-colonial nationalism and the birth of ‘terrorism’ in colonial India, 1857-1947".
+This research is currently being revised into a book manuscript, tentatively titled, "From thugs to terrorists: Conspiracy, law, and violence in colonial India, 1857-1947".